dom-schulz/my-zsh/INSTALL_WSL.md

 ./setup.sh
 ```

-The setup script will configure your `~/.zshrc` file.
+The setup script will:
+1. **Auto-install zsh** if not already installed (will prompt for sudo password)
+2. Configure your `~/.zshrc` file
+3. Set up the refined theme and all functions

 ### 2. Switch to ZSH